Falmouth-Games-Academy/comp270-worksheet-D/README.md

 #### #3 (c)
 > 1. you could use a fixed array and fill the array with objects set to not alive.
 Then you would do a look up to find the fist object that is not active, move that obejct to the "spawn" location bring it back to life.
 On the down side this would mean you would have a limited number of objects to spawn;
-Or you could do the same thing with a vector so you can add to it if you run out of objects, maybe it would be better to resize the vector larger than the amount of object that are going to be added so there are less reallocation (im going to benchmark it!)
+Or you could do the same thing with a vector so you can add to it if you run out of objects, maybe it would be better to resize the vector larger than the amount of object that are going to be added so there are less reallocation
 ...

 2. I guess you could removed/delete the objects from the vector. :`(